andrew/ultimate-awesome/README.md

 - [awesome-personalization](https://github.com/croct-tech/awesome-personalization) - ✨ A curated list of awesome things related to personalization.
 - [awesome-nctu](https://github.com/Cycatz/awesome-nctu) - 一個蒐集與交大相關的網站或資源的彙整清單.
 - [awesome-swedish-nlp](https://github.com/dkalpakchi/awesome-swedish-nlp) - A curated list of resources for natural language processing (NLP) in Swedish.
-- [awesome-approximate-dnn](https://github.com/e-dupuis/awesome-approximate-dnn) - Curated content for DNN approximation, acceleration . with a focus on hardware accelerator and deployment.
 - [awesome-generative-models](https://github.com/Franceshe/awesome-generative-models) - A collection of awesome generative model papers, frameworks, libraries, software and resources for text, image, video, animation, code generation.
 - [314-or-so-awesome-raspberry-pi-resources](https://github.com/grantwinney/314-or-so-awesome-raspberry-pi-resources) - Here's a huge list of Raspberry Pi resources I put together for Pi Day - interesting people to follow, material to read, projects to try out.
 You've no excuse for not learning the Pi now! :wink:.
 - [awesome-assembler](https://github.com/Hack-Labs/awesome-assembler) - A curated list of awesome Assembler and Machine Codes.